Participants Needed for Deakin University Research

 INCLUSION THROUGH COLLABORATION.

-The ASAPD Inclusive Forum 2026 is a breakthrough national event for the disability sport sector.
-This inaugural industry forum brings together leaders, innovators, and changemakers to connect, collaborate and drive real impact across inclusive sport and active recreation.
+The ASAPD Sport and Disability Forum is a breakthrough national event for the disability sport sector.
+This inaugural and exclusive industry forum brings together leaders, innovators, and changemakers to connect, collaborate and drive real impact across inclusive sport and active recreation.

-The forum provides an exclusive opportunity to connect with professionals from all sectors of disability sport – fostering new partnerships and collaborations to influence meaningful change.
-Learn the latest insights, best practices and emerging trends to help everyone from grassroots clubs to elite programs become more inclusive.
+Be part of the movement!
+This forum provides an exclusive opportunity to connect with professionals from all sectors of sport and disability.
+Learn the latest insights and best practices to help everyone from grassroots clubs to elite programs become more inclusive.

 What to expect